MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cosmosdb/authentication.md

 A partition key must be specified when creating a partitioned collection, and documents with the same partition key will be stored in the same partition.
 Therefore, specifying the user's identity as a partition key will result in a partitioned collection that will only store documents for that user.
 This also ensures that the Azure Cosmos DB document database will scale as the number of users and items increase.

-Access must be granted to any collection, and the DocumentDB API access control model defines two types of access constructs:
+Access must be granted to any collection, and the SQL API access control model defines two types of access constructs:

 - **Master keys** enable full administrative access to all resources within a Cosmos DB account, and are created when a Cosmos DB account is created.
 - **Resource tokens** capture the relationship between the user of a database and the permission the user has for a specific Cosmos DB resource, such as a collection or a document.

 Exposing a master key opens a Cosmos DB account to the possibility of malicious or negligent use.
-However, Cosmos DB resource tokens provide a safe mechanism for allowing clients to read, write, and delete specific resources in a Cosmos DB account according to the granted permissions.
+However, Azure Cosmos DB resource tokens provide a safe mechanism for allowing clients to read, write, and delete specific resources in an Azure Cosmos DB account according to the granted permissions.

 A typical approach to requesting, generating, and delivering resource tokens to a mobile application is to use a resource token broker.
 The following diagram shows a high-level overview of how the sample application uses a resource token broker to manage access to the document database data: